dummybob/blog/blog/2018-08/automated-database-deployments-adhoc-scripts.md

 ![](adhoc-octopus-build-database-package-script-files.png)

-The eagle-eyed reader will see the parameter "Octopus Project."
+The eagle-eyed reader will see the parameter `Octopus` project.
 That is the project which runs the scripts.

 ### Running the scripts